ShujiaHuang/cmdbtools/README.md

 ## Citation

-**If you use CMDB in your scientific publication, we would appreciate citation:**
+**If you use CMDB in your scientific publication, we would appreciate citation this paper:**

-* [1] Siyang Liu, Shujia Huang. et al.(2018) Genomic Analyses from Non-invasive Prenatal Testing Reveal Genetic Associations, Patterns of Viral Infections, and Chinese Population History. *Cell*, 2, 347-359.
+Siyang Liu, Shujia Huang. et al.(2018) Genomic Analyses from Non-invasive Prenatal Testing Reveal Genetic Associations, Patterns of Viral Infections, and Chinese Population History. *Cell*, 2, 347-359.
 [DOI:https://doi.org/10.1016/j.cell.2018.08.016](https://doi.org/10.1016/j.cell.2018.08.016)